-Anna is the Joint Interim Head of Programmes (academic) and senior lecturer for the DPsych in Counselling Psychology at Regent’s.
+Anna is the Course Leader (Academic) in the DPsych in Counselling Psychology at Regent’s.
 Her main responsibilities are teaching, supervision, recruitment, tutoring and general organisation of the taught components of the programme.
 Anna’s main teaching interests are psychodynamic psychotherapy and qualitative research methods, particularly discourse analysis.

 In addition to her position at Regent’s University London, Anna has her own private practice.
 She is also involved in independent clinical and research supervision as well as consultancy work for trainee counselling psychologists.
 Anna has also examined doctoral theses for other Counselling Psychology programmes.

 - Postgraduate Certificate in Higher Education, London Metropolitan University, 2013

 - DPsych Counselling Psychology, City University, London, 2009